bkh555/RandomListPop/README.md

 - Save to disk
 - Remove a number or add back a removed number

+Just use the requirements.txt to install the dependencies via pip and then run the RandomListPop.py file

 # Languages and Tools
 - Python 3.11
 - PyQt5